ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 ### User profile seasonal division display

-That being said, your division and seasonal rank placement won't be visible in the season listing only.
+That said, your division and seasonal rank placement won't be visible in the season listing only.
 As of now, we are introducing a seasonal statistics display on user profiles!

 ![](/wiki/shared/news/2025-04-08-beatmap-spotlights-revival-spring-2025/division-profile.jpg)

-When hovered, detailed statistics will be displayed, including seasonal score and rank.
+When hovered, detailed statistics will be displayed, including your seasonal score and rank.

 ![](/wiki/shared/news/2025-04-08-beatmap-spotlights-revival-spring-2025/division-details.jpg)

 ## Project-level changes

-While not as radical, the other branches of the project came to see some changes just as well.
+The other branches of the project came to see some changes just as well.

 ### Improved playlist system

-Back in the [August 2023](https://osu.ppy.sh/home/news/2023-10-23-beatmap-spotlights-season-10-autumn-2023) season, we announced the end of playlist gimmicks, which were starting to be used in some previous seasons.
+Back in the [August 2023](https://osu.ppy.sh/home/news/2023-10-23-beatmap-spotlights-season-10-autumn-2023) season, we announced the end of playlist gimmicks, which were being used in previous seasons.

-While we don't foresee the gimmicks coming back due to various limitations, we still wanted to have the first playlist of each season be more distinct and one of a kind.
+While we don't foresee the gimmicks coming back due to various limitations, we still wanted to have the first playlist of each season be more distinct.

-Therefore, from now on, **the Playlist A of each Beatmap Spotlights season will contain only recent beatmaps**.
-This is to both let players discover modern beatmapping gems, and to return to an older mode of operation for the Beatmap Spotlights: highlighting and rewarding fresh mapping masterpieces.
+From now on, **Playlist A of each Beatmap Spotlights season will contain only recent beatmaps**.
+This is to let players discover modern gems, and to return to an older mode of operation for the Beatmap Spotlights: highlighting and rewarding fresh mapping masterpieces.

 ### Changes to Beatmap of the Season

 Extending on Playlist A reformulations, as described above, we'd like to introduce tweaks to the *Beatmap of the Season* awards.

-So far, we used to run a voting between players and Beatmap Spotlight Curators, asking both groups for their favourite Beatmap included in the season.
+We used to run a voting between players and Beatmap Spotlight Curators, asking both groups for their favourite Beatmap included in the season.

 Starting today, we'd like to split the Beatmap of the Season in two:

-1. The Beatmap of the Season will be selected by Beatmap Spotlight Curators will be announced alongside a season's launch in Playlist A. This makes the Beatmap of the Season a highlight for the most outstanding recent beatmapping creation (according to the curators), serving as an award and so-called spotlight for both the beatmap and its author.
+1. The Beatmap of the Season will be selected by Beatmap Spotlight Curators and will be announced alongside a season's launch in Playlist A. This makes the Beatmap of the Season a highlight for the most outstanding recent beatmapping creation (according to the curators), serving as an award and so-called spotlight for both the beatmap and its author.
 2. The *players' favourite* voting will still be hosted at the end of each season, including all the beatmaps selected for the season.

-The creator of both highlighted maps will receive 3 months of osu!supporter, which is the same as it used to be in the past.
+The creator of both highlighted maps will receive 3 months of osu!supporter.

-The curators' pick for the current Beatmap of the Season can be found further below in the [playlist listing](#playlists).
+The curators' pick for the current Beatmap of the Season can be found in the [playlist listing](#playlists).

 ## How do I participate in Beatmap Spotlights League? {id=how-to-participate}

-To participate in the Beatmap Spotlights, go grab yourself the latest version of the osu!(lazer) client from [this download page](https://osu.ppy.sh/home/download).
+To participate in Beatmap Spotlights, grab yourself the latest version of the [osu!(lazer) client] (https://osu.ppy.sh/home/download).

-Once you're done installing and logging into your account, head on over to the `playlists` tab in the `play` section and find the Spotlights lobbies, denoted by a little green bar.
-You can also toggle the filter to show only the Spotlight playlists in the top-right corner.
+Once you're done installing and logging into your account, head over to the `playlists` tab in the `play` section and find the Beatmap Spotlights lobbies, denoted by a little green bar.
+You can also toggle the filter to show only the Beatmap Spotlight playlists in the top-right corner.

 Changing game modes is as simple as clicking one of the four mode icons at the top left of your screen — and it'll be whatever game mode you played last on osu!(lazer) by default.